A tropical approach to non-archimedean Arakelov theory: Piecewise smooth forms and delta-metrics

 \section{Piecewise smooth forms and delta-metrics}

-Let $K$ be an algebraically closed field endowed with a non-trivial non-archi\-me\-dean complete absolute value $|\phantom{a}|$ and corresponding valuation $v:= -\log |\phantom{a}|$.
 We consider again an algebraic variety $X$ over $K$ of dimension $n$.
 In this section, we first study piecewise smooth forms on an open subset $W$ of $\Xan$.
-This lead to a decomposition of the first Chern current of a piecewise smoothly metrized line bundle $(L|_W,\metr)$ into the sum of a piecewise smooth form and a residual current.
+This {leads} to a decomposition of the first Chern current of a piecewise smoothly metrized line bundle $(L|_W,\metr)$ into the sum of a piecewise smooth form and a residual current.
 We show that the residual current is induced by a generalized $\delta$-form.
 If the first Chern current of $(L|_W,\metr)$ is induced by a $\delta$-form on $W$, then $\metr$ is called a $\delta$-metric and the $\delta$-form is called the first Chern $\delta$-form.
 We show that many important metrics are $\delta$-metrics.
 In the following sections, we will use $\delta$-metrics for our approach to non-archimedean Arakelov theory.

 \begin{art} In Definition \ref{piecewise smooth superforms}, we have defined the space $PS(\Omega)$ of piecewise smooth superforms on an open subset $\Omega$ of a polyhedral subset.
 If $(V,\varphi_U)$ is a tropical chart, then we apply this definition for the open subset $\Omega := \trop_U(V)$ of {$\Trop(U)$}.
 If $\alpha \in PS(\Omega)$ and $(V',\varphi_{U'})$ is a tropical chart with $V' \subseteq V$ and $U' \subseteq U$, then we define $\alpha|_{V'}$ as the piecewise smooth form on $\Omega':=\trop_{U'}(V')$ given by pull-back of $\alpha$ with respect to the canonical affine map $N_{U',\R} \rightarrow N_{U,\R}$. \end{art}